Spotlight: Program Series with Chris McKesson – The modern ship

 You need people who have a big-picture understanding of the integrated system, a working technical knowledge of multiple disciplines and the ability to synthesize all of that information and make decisions.

 The Master of Engineering Leadership in Naval Architecture and Marine Engineering program was designed to meet this need.
 There are 100,000 ships on the planet and there are only a few places where you can get the integrated training to develop the skill set needed to work in the field.
-Technical classes explore the application of engineering to the marine industry and the business classes offered through UBC Sauder School of Business enable students to acquire the tools of teamwork and leadership.
+Technical classes explore the application of engineering to the marine industry and the business classes offered through UBC Sauder’s Robert H. Lee Graduate School enable students to acquire the tools of teamwork and leadership.

 Our students are engineers with professional experience.
 Some have worked in the field and others are making a lateral move into marine engineering.
 Another group of students are licensed seamen who are coming ashore after having made a living at sea for many years – they bring valuable first-hand perspectives on the realities of working on a ship.